chriztopherton/chriztopherton.github.io/about.md

 permalink: /about/
 ---

 Hi!
-My name is **Christopher Ton** and I am an aspiring data scientist/analyst from San Jose, CA.
+My name is **Christopher Ton** and I am an aspiring data scientist/analyst from San Jose, CA. Currently, I am pursuing a master's degree in data analytics from SJSU while working as a Data Annotation Specialist at Tesla.

 I'm passionate about the practical applications of data, using the insights gained to drive better-informed decisions about the world.